dieterich-lab/pulseR/README.md

 install_github("dieterich-lab/pulseR", subdir="pkg")
 ```

-or download, unpack and run inside the directory
+or download, unpack and run inside the `pkg` directory
 (change the version accordingly)

 ```shell